gravitational/teleport/rfd/0089-merge-webapps.md

 ### Backports

-To avoid having different processes and build systems depending on the version of teleport, all supported release branches (v10, v11, v12) will have their respective versions of the webapps repository merged.
+To avoid having different proceses and build systems depending on the version of teleport, all supported release branches (v9, v10, v11) will have their respective versions of the webapps repository.

 ### Build process